defagos/defagos.github.io/_posts/2020-09-15-swiftui_collection_part3.md

 ## Supporting Focus on tvOS

-In the shelf example discussed in [part 2 of this article series](/swiftui_collection_part2), using the new tvOS 14 `CardButtonStyle`, the usual focused appearance is not applied when running the application.
+In the shelf example discussed at the end of [part 2 of this article series](/swiftui_collection_part2), using the new tvOS 14 `CardButtonStyle`, the usual focused appearance is not applied when running the application.
 This is actually expected behavior, as the cell itself is focusable and the button style [is not meant to receive focus in such cases](https://developer.apple.com/videos/play/wwdc2020/10042).

 In fact, SwiftUI buttons wrapped in focusable cells cannot be triggered at all.
-As a good SwiftUI citizen, our `CollectionView` cannot exclude prevent buttons from being used in cells, therefore host cells must not be focusable.
-This means we will not respond to collection cell standard selection delegate either, but rather let buttons handle actions.
+As a good SwiftUI citizen, our `CollectionView` must not prevent buttons from being used in cells, therefore host cells must not be focusable themselves.
+This also means we will not respond to collection cell standard selection delegate either, but rather let buttons handle actions.

 One way to disable focus for a cell is by implementing `canBecomeFocused` on the cell class itself and return `false`.
-This works well in general, except when data source changes are applied with animations, in which case the focus is likely to spin out of control.
-We therefore need a better strategy.
+This seems to work well in general, but this strategy breaks when data source changes are applied with animations.
+In such cases the focus often spins out of control on tvOS.
+We therefore need a better approach.

+### UICollectionView and Animated Reloads

-First we need to understand what the standard expected behavior is.
-To find the answer I implemented a separate basic `UICollectionView` with a simple data source and focusable `UICollectionViewCell`s.
-I could observe that the focused item is followed when data source changes are animated and that the focus never spins out of control in such cases.
-There is still a minor issue with the focused appearance being lost after the animation ends (likely a `UICollectionView` bug), but it suffices to swipe the remote again to fix the issue.
+To understand this buggy behavior we need to figure the expected behavior of a `UICollectionView` when an animated reload occurs.
+To find the answer I simply implemented a basic collection in UIKit, with a simple data source and focusable `UICollectionViewCell`s:
+- On tvOS I could observe that the focused item is followed when data source changes are animated.
+The focus never spins out of control during reloads.
+There is still a minor issue with the focused appearance being lost after the animation ends (likely a `UICollectionView` bug), but it suffices to swipe the remote again to have a nearby item focused.
+- On iOS the content offset is simply preserved, as there is no currently focus concept.

 This user experience sets our goal for our SwiftUI `CollectionView` focus behavior.

+### Disabling and Enabling Focus

-All our problems are related to the fact we disabled focus entirely for cells.
-We cannot enable focus globally for reasons mentioned above, still we can enable it when an animated reload is made.
-This can be achieved thanks to `UICollectionViewDelegate`, which provides a dedicated delegate method to decide at any time whether a cell must be focusable or not.
-We therefore make our `Coordinator` conform to this protocol and introduce an internal flag to enable or disable focus at any time for all cells:
+Disabling focus on cell classes directly does not work, but a similar result can be achieved thanks to `UICollectionViewDelegate`, which provides a dedicated delegate method to decide at any time whether a cell must be focusable or not.
+We therefore make our `Coordinator` conform to this protocol and introduce an internal flag to enable or disable focus for all cells when we want:

 {% highlight swift %}
 public struct CollectionView<Section: Hashable, Item: Hashable, Cell: View>: UIViewRepresentable {
     public class Coordinator: NSObject, UICollectionViewDelegate {
         // ...

-        fileprivate var focusable: Bool = false
+        fileprivate var isFocusable: Bool = false

         public func collectionView(_ collectionView: UICollectionView, canFocusItemAt indexPath: IndexPath) -> Bool {
-            return focusable
+            return isFocusable
         }
     }
 }
 {% endhighlight %}

-We can now enable `UICollectionView` cell focus right when the collection needs it, letting it correctly track the currently focused item.
-To keep things as local as possible, we enable focus, force a focus update, and then immediately reset the flag to its nominal value:
+We can now enable `UICollectionView` cell focus during reloads, letting the collection view correctly follow the currently focused item.
+The rest of the time cells must not be focusable.
+We strive to enable focus for as little time as possible, and forcing a focus update before restting the flag to its nominal value is sufficient to achieve proper behavior:

 {% highlight swift %}
 public struct CollectionView<Section: Hashable, Item: Hashable, Cell: View>: UIViewRepresentable {